Living Thinking

 movement from water (phenomenology) to air (silent practice), which

-before (at the entrance to the Water Trial) began with thinking about,
+before (at the entrance to the Water Trial) began with thinking-about,

-We start with that which we have now discovered as a spiritual
+start with that which we have now discovered as a spiritual

 development in the course of the Water Trial, and then apply that new